mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 - Set the `days_of_data` option in the config.ini file to the appropriate number of days.
 This is typically `8` days since the update cadence is weekly on Mondays.

-## 2. Create new CSV reports
+## 2. Push updates to BigQuery and create new CSV reports

-To generate CSV reports with the latest test results, test averages, and test coverages, execute the following command from the ecosystem-test-scripts root directory:
+To push data to BigQuery and generate CSV reports with the latest test results, test averages, and test coverages, execute the following command from the ecosystem-test-scripts root directory:

 ```shell
 make run_metric_reporter